FrozenCow/unum/README.md

 # Unum

-Unum is an [Express](http://expressjs.com/)-like framework that allows better integration of routes for websockets and server-side events.
+Unum is an [Express](http://expressjs.com/)-like framework that unifies better integration of websockets and server-side events, next to the usual HTTP requests.
 It is based around passing a context-object around, instead of individual request and response objects.
-This allows the framework to be more flexible in what information is passed to handlers and thus allows not just handling normal HTTP requests, but also websocket requests.
+This allows the framework to be more flexible in what information is passed to handlers.
+With the context-objects, not only HTTP requests can be passed, but also also websocket requests.

 Note that at the moment the project is mostly used for personal projects where websockets play a big role.
 It is therefore not very well documented and you might also come across various bugs.